SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 #### Hints and pointers

 We take the input data and to the units of measure, we can add the function  **`lower()`**, which will convert all letters to lower case.
-As we can see from the conversion table above, we have data for **converting only between meters and any other measuring unit.**.
+As we can see from the conversion table above, we have data for **converting only between meters and any other measuring unit**.
 To make the conversion, firstly we must calculate the input measurement in meters.
 To this effect, we need to create a set of conditionals to determine the input measuring unit and then the output.

 ![](/assets/chapter-3-1-images/08.Metric-converter-01.png)